Diocese of Ponce: Spanish colonial system

 From 1970 on, Padres Paules left Ponce and the Cathedral was then run by the Diocese of Ponce directly.

-American colonial system
+Commonwealth

 The See of Ponce was canonically erected on 21 November 1924, and is a suffragan diocese of the Metropolitan Province of San Juan de Puerto Rico.

 San Juan Archdiocese bankruptcy

 On 7 September 2018, Judge Edward Godoy ruled that the bankruptcy filed by the Archdiocese of San Juan would also apply to every Catholic diocese in Puerto Rico, including Ponce, and that all would now have their assets protected under Chapter 11.